ilyaraz/pytorch_kmeans/README.md

 For simplicity, the clustering procedure stops when the clustering stops updating.
 In practice, this might be too strict and should be relaxed.

+There is a magic constant (search for `chunk_size`) which should ideally be determined automatically based on the amount of free memory on the GPU.